-The average CSU 2006/07 academic year, resident, undergraduate student fees required to apply to, enroll in, or attend the university is \$3,199.
-However, the costs paid by individual students will vary depending on campus, program, and whether a student is part-time, full-time, resident, or nonresident.
+The average CSU 2008/09 academic year resident, undergraduate student fees required to apply to, enroll in, or attend the university are \$3,849.
+However, the costs paid by individual students will vary depending on campus, program, and whether a student is part time, full time, resident, or nonresident.